National Jewish Health Receives 2021 National Award for Outstanding Education Collaboration

 This ACEhp award acknowledges the collaborative work of an educational endeavor that embodies the spirit of advancing the field of continuing education in the health professions.
-See the outcomes poster (PDF) presented at the 2020 CHEST Annual Meeting related to the CAPTURE COPD study.
+See the outcomes poster (PDF) presented at the Alliance 2021 Annual Conference related to the CAPTURE COPD study.

 The ACEhp is a community of continuing education professionals who share and implement best practices across healthcare settings and professions, validating the value and impact of continuing education for healthcare professionals.